 Now that we have the Good Son appointed as the temporary guardians, we will now, hopefully, have a more orderly process to get the full guardianship in place in order to protect Mom.

-Also, the Bad Son was shown to be unable to help Mom and at the hearing, where we also learned that Bad Son had a warrant out for his arrest for grand theft auto (he was arrested today).
+Also, the Coercive Child was shown to be unable to help Mom and at the hearing, where we also learned that Coercive Child had a warrant out for their arrest for grand theft auto (Coercive Child was eventually arrested).

 The moral of the story is this - if you have a contested guardianship, you need a good attorney to help you during difficult times.
 With my litigation background, I am glad to provide the counsel for my client to help make sure their loved one is protected, both financially and health care wise.